bbauska/W3Cx-3of5/README.md

 <h3 id="ch5-1-1">5.1.1 Video Intro - Module 5</h3>

-Congratulations!
+<p>Congratulations!
 You made it to module 5.

 Welcome this time to the wonderful world of HTML5 forms.